 What’s the difference between a professional and a consumer member?

 All professional members must meet specific criteria such as being in active practice under a license for a period of five years.
 Also some boards, e.g., Medicine and Surgery, require that a licensee hold a specific position such as medical school faculty membership.
 Consumer members must be able to represent the consumer’s perspective.
 Both professional and consumer members have equal voting rights on Board issues and both can hold offices on the Board.
-Boards that administer practical examinations, expect professional members to serve as examiners.
+Boards that administer practical examinations expect professional members to serve as examiners.

 What does a board do?

 The purpose of a Professional Board is to provide for the health, safety, and welfare of the citizens of Nebraska by insuring that licensees, certificate holders, and registrants are meeting minimum standards of proficiency and competency, as well as to control their profession in the interest of consumer protection.
-Board members duties include, but are not limited to, administration of licensing examination, recommending the issuance or denial of licenses; changes in legislation and regulations; and complaint screening and making recommendations on disciplinary actions.
-A board member is expected to attend all board meetings, participate on any sub-committee to which appointed, be prepared for and provide input during meetings.
+Board members' duties include, but are not limited to, administration of licensing examination, recommending the issuance or denial of licenses; changes in legislation and regulations; complaint screening and making recommendations on disciplinary actions.
+A board member is expected to attend all board meetings, participate on any sub-committee to which appointed, and be prepared for and provide input during meetings.